 Aquatic physical therapy requires the “skilled service” of a PT and/or PTA which may include:

-b) the patient has impairments and/or disabilities which can be minimized or eliminated with aquatic physical therapy; and
+b) the patient has impairments and/or disabilities that can be minimized or eliminated with aquatic physical therapy; and

-c) the patient has potential for reaching new functional goals/outcomes to improve quality of life and ease burden of care.
+c) the patient has the potential for reaching new functional goals/outcomes to improve quality of life and ease the burden of care.

 Common Benefits and Laws of Aquatic therapy

-There are many benefits of aquatic therapy in addition to the low stress environment introduced by buoyancy.
-Some of those perks include: improved ability to perform range of motion and flexibility exercises for those where land based exercises are too much load, safe environment for working on balance, edema/swelling control, improved muscle tone and strength, improved cardiovascular endurance, and increased sensory output.
+There are many benefits of aquatic therapy in addition to the low-stress environment introduced by buoyancy.
+Some of those perks include improved ability to perform a range of motion and flexibility exercises for those where land-based exercises are too much load, safe environment for working on balance, edema/swelling control, improved muscle tone and strength, improved cardiovascular endurance, and increased sensory output.
 Buoyancy will aid in passive range of motion and flexibility with decreased muscle guarding.
 The hydrostatic pressure of the water increases sensory output with all motion and exercises performed, as well as assisting with edema control.
 The drag, or resistance in the water aids in improving muscle tone and strength.
-All of these different factors can make water a safe alternative, as well as an adjunct to land based therapy.
+All of these different factors can make water a safe alternative, as well as an adjunct to land-based therapy.